-- Referrals are assessed to see if they are suitable for Channel or if alternative support would be more appropriate. - If suitable for Channel, all relevant partners attend a Channel panel meeting to decide if intervention is necessary.
+Referrals are assessed to see if they are suitable for Channel or if alternative support would be more appropriate.

+If suitable for Channel, all relevant partners attend a Channel panel meeting to decide if intervention is necessary.
 Please note: the individual who has been referred to Prevent is informed and must give their consent (or via a parent or guardian if they are children) before an intervention can take place.

-- 3 If intervention is required, an appropriate tailored support package is developed. - The support package is closely monitored and reviewed regularly by the Channel panel.
+If intervention is required, an appropriate tailored support package is developed.